-The project will generate an evidence base that will provide the higher education sector with a clearer understanding of the relationship between university learning and assessment environments and contract cheating behaviour in Australia.
-This evidence base will be used to develop the project’s primary output: an assessment design framework that minimises the potential for students to use third party assistance in completing their assessments.
+The project has generated an evidence base that will provide the higher education sector with a clearer understanding of the relationship between university learning and assessment environments and contract cheating behaviour in Australia.
+This evidence base has been used to develop the project’s primary output – an assessment design framework that minimises the potential for students to use third party assistance in completing their assessments.

-This survey (n = 10 institutions) will explore students’ attitudes toward and experiences with using third parties to complete assessment, including the individual, contextual and institutional factors that contribute to this behaviour.
+This survey (n = 10 institutions) explored students’ attitudes toward and experiences with using third parties to complete their assessments, including the individual, contextual and institutional factors that contributed to this behaviour.

-This survey (n = 10 institutions) will explore staff attitudes toward and experiences with student use of third parties to complete assessment.
-Individual, contextual and institutional factors that affect the implementation of assessment that addresses contract cheating and academic integrity will be investigated.
+This survey (n = 10 institutions) explored staff attitudes toward and experiences with their students’ use of third parties to complete assessments.
+Individual, contextual and institutional factors that affected the implementation of assessment that addresses contract cheating and academic integrity was investigated.

 Academic Integrity Breach Data